toVersus/trainer/docs/proposals/2170-kubeflow-trainer-v2/README.md

 	// Overrides for the containers in the desired job templates.
 	Containers []ContainerOverride `json:"containers,omitempty"`

+	// SchedulingGates overrides the scheduling gates of the Pods in the target job templates.
+	SchedulingGates []corev1.PodSchedulingGate `json:"schedulingGates,omitempty"`

+	// Override for the Pod's image pull secrets.
+	ImagePullSecrets []corev1.LocalObjectReference `json:"imagePullSecrets,omitempty"`
 }

 // ContainerOverride represents parameters that can be overridden using PodSpecOverrides.